Covid 19 coronavirus: Tens of thousands of Kiwis apply for mortgage holidays

 The organisation's social media pages also saw a sharp lift in engagement.

-Hartmann said that people were tapping into the service for help on topics, ranging from rent to mortgages to what Kiwis should be doing with their money at this tough time.
+Hartmann said that people were tapping into the service for help on topics ranging from rent to mortgages to what Kiwis should be doing with their money at this tough time.

 "For some, there's an immediate impact on their finances – we can point them in the right direction for Government support and get them started on making things better for themselves and their family," said Hartmann.
 "For others, it's a time to take a breath to assess what they could do right now to protect their money from future financial shocks."